pythonpro24/FSMCNN-Based-Accurate-Fire-Detection-Classification/README.md

 # FSMCNN-Based-Accurate-Fire-Detection-Classification
-FSMCNN-based fire detection system using a Self-Modulative Convolutional Neural Network with image preprocessing, augmentation, classification, performance evaluation, and real-time fire prediction.
+FSMCNN-based fire detection system using a Self-Modulative Convolutional Neural Network with image preprocessing, classification, performance evaluation, and real-time fire prediction.
 A deep learning-based fire detection system using a Self-Modulative Convolutional Neural Network (FSMCNN) for classifying Fire and Non-Fire images.

 ## Dataset